- Each year we have approximately 230 projects involving over 300 students from about 30

 Wellington County.
 Independent entries are accepted if they meet our criteria.

-- The projects are placed into one of five Divisions – Biotechnology,
+- The projects are placed into one of four Divisions - Biotechnology,

-Earth Science, Engineering Science, Life Science, or Physical Science.
+Engineering, Life Science, or Physical & Math Science.

 Within each of these Divisions the projects are further divided into one